RasaHQ/rasa/docs/nlu/choosing-a-pipeline.rst

 For example, if you have a sentence like "I want to buy apples" in your training data, and Rasa is asked to predict the intent for "get pears", your model already knows that the words "apples" and "pears" are very similar.
 This is especially useful if you don’t have enough training data.
-The advantage of the ``ConveRTFeaturizer`` is that it doesn't treat each word of the user message independently, but creates a contextual vector representation for the complete sentence.
+The advantage of the :ref:`ConveRTFeaturizer` is that it doesn't treat each word of the user message independently, but creates a contextual vector representation for the complete sentence.
 However, ``ConveRT`` is only available in English.
 If your training data is not in English, but you still want to use pre-trained word embeddings, we recommend using